andresriancho/pico-string-compare-local/java/README.md

 # Analysis

+I'm trying to measure the time it takes to compare two strings with different number of characters in common (0 to 127 chars in common).

 ## Default settings

+Comparing two strings in Java is, by default, improved by JIT's intrinsic functions.

-The results I'm getting from the Java program are confusing:
+The results I'm getting from the [Java program](https://github.com/andresriancho/pico-string-compare-local/blob/master/java/strcmp.java#L83-L104) are confusing:

   * There are outliers in almost every measurement I make.
 And in each measurement the outlier is different: